COSC3020/pancake-sort-swilso59/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+## In Terms of Number of Comparison
+- In each iteration of the outer loop, we find the max element.
+This takes n comparisions in the worst case senario. we also Need to iterate through the entire array
+- The asymptotic runtime $\Theta(n^{2})$
+## In terms of Flips
+- Each element in the array will at most need to be flipped 2 times.
+- This could be less than 2 however.
+- In the worst case we will need $O(2n)$ flips.
+- This gives us the asymptotic runtime $\Theta(n)$ in terms of flips.

+// I reviewed material from https://www.geeksforgeeks.org/pancake-sorting/#
+// pancake-sort-kbuss26
+// pancake-sort-IshitaPatel18